 This article explores mindful running and mindful exercise in more detail, as well as what we can gain from combining mindfulness with our fitness journey.

-With mindfulness being about ‘bringing our attention back into the here and now,’ mindful running sees us applying the concept to our run.
+With mindfulness being about bringing our attention back into the here and now, mindful running applies the same concept to our run.

 How Does Mindful Running Work?

 Research is beginning to emerge that supports this.
-In one study by Alderman et al, 2016, they found that directed meditation combined with running or walking helped to reduce symptoms of depression for depressed participants by almost 40 percent.
+Alderman, Olson, Brush, and Shors (2016) found that directed meditation combined with running or walking helped to reduce symptoms of depression for depressed participants by almost 40%.